KatrixReloaded/SoliditySecurityNotes/NOTES.md

 --------

 Let's assume a lending protocol requires 150% collateral, gets price feeds from a DEX (eg. Uniswap).
 An attacker can manipulate the price of the token set as collateral on the DEX, inflate it like crazy, put down, for example, $150 worth of token A, but since the price is inflated on the oracle, the protocol thinks that the collateral amount of token A is actually worth, like, $300.
 So, the attacker can now borrow $200 of token B from the protocol, by only putting up $150 as collateral.
+**Note:** Off-chain oracles like Chainlink and Pyth set up TWAP by default, they have multiple sources and filter out unreasonable prices on their own.
+Manipulating them may be impossible unless the protocol using them sets up custom price feeds for certain tokens and use different sources on both.
+On-chain oracles are the ones most prone to oracle manipulation.